benlin1994/Intro-to-Golang/Module 3 - Pointers and data structures/2-Structs.md

     point := Point{} // point is of type Point
 ```

-Uninitialized Struct fields are initialized to their type's zero value.
+Uninitialized struct fields are initialized to their type's zero value.

 ## Accessing and modifying the fields of a struct